The 20 Best Acute Intermittent Porphyria Doctors Near Me in New York, US

 English

 Yves Lafond is a primary care provider, practicing in Internal Medicine in Fulton, New York.
 Dr. Lafond is rated as an Experienced provider by MediFind in the treatment of Acute Intermittent Porphyria.
-His top areas of expertise are Lymphangitis, Chronic Pancreatitis, Childhood Pancreatitis, and Sepsis.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Lymphangitis, Chronic Pancreatitis, Childhood Pancreatitis, and Sepsis.

 Showing 1-20 of 25